-While we work to develop this e-learning training program on open source software, we encourage our charity partners to also use the training platform edX, which was developed by leaders at Harvard University and MIT.
+While we work to develop our computer skills classroom facility, we encourage our charity partners to also use the training platform edX, which was developed by leaders at Harvard University and MIT.

 Many free resources to learn about Linux and open source software provided by The Linux Foundation are also available via the Edx platform.